 Creating some simple orchestrations that move around the kit in a set grouping of four sixteenth notes.

-Continuing with ideas for orchestrating a triple paradiddle, in this lesson you will be taking the basic rudiment as sixteenth notes and splitting it into groups of four.
+Continuing with ideas for orchestrating an inverted paradiddle, in this lesson you will be taking the basic rudiment as sixteenth notes and splitting it into groups of four.
 Each of these groups of four will then be played on a different drum.
-These exercises will be pretty straight forward as you will only be using four different parts of the kit.
-The intention here is to get your comfortable with moving the rudiment around the kit in 'blocks' of a set number whilst playing triple paradiddles and you will be expanding on this in later lessons.
+The intention here is to get your comfortable with moving the rudiment around the kit in 'blocks' of a set number whilst playing inverted paradiddles and you will be expanding on this in later lessons.
 These patterns will work well as fills without any adjustment, but as with the double stroke roll a single stroke sticking would be more appropriate in that situation.

 - Using the 2 Minute Rule, get all exercises up to a tempo of at least 120bpm.